apache/openwhisk-xcode/README.md

 APIHOST=openwhisk.ng.bluemix.net
 AUTH=<auth token from openwhisk>
 ```
-By default, the tool uses your default namespace.
+By default, the tool uses your OpenWhisk default namespace.
 You can override this by specifying a namespace in your ~/.wskprops file:

 ```
 APIHOST=openwhisk.ng.bluemix.net